willauld/fplan/README.md

 * Taxes are only for Married filing jointly at the moment
 * Standard deductions and exemptions
-* Age 60 is assumed to be past 59.5
+* Assumed to be past 59.5 only by age 60

 ## Installing